 In 2019 for the first time organized and held for all comers a “Day of taking care of yourself”.
-We restructured the work of face-to-face consultations for victims of violence, and hired the Coordinator.
+We restructured the work of face-to-face consultations for victims of violence and hired the Coordinator.

-In 2018 - 2021 we arranged two charity book auctions, turned to making the hotline work six days a week, relaunched online support groups for victims in a new format, launched and have been conducted for four years in a row now the Sexual Violence Awareness Week #StopSN, trained two groups of crisis services consultants, celebrated 25 years of work of the organization and finally took the initiative to change the vocabulary of defining sexual violence so that it reflects the graveness these actions.
+In 2018 – 2021 we arranged two charity book auctions, made the hotline work six days a week, relaunched online support groups for victims in a new format, launched and have been conducted for four years in a row now the Sexual Violence Awareness Week #StopSN, trained two groups of crisis services consultants, celebrated 25 years of work of the organization and finally took the initiative to change the vocabulary of defining sexual violence so that it reflects the graveness these actions.